Pew: Pew rents

-Until the early/mid twentieth century, it was common practice in Anglican, Catholic, and Presbyterian churches to rent pews in churches to families or individuals as a principal means of raising income.
+Until the early/mid twentieth century, it was common practice in Anglican, Catholic, and Presbyterian churches to rent pews in churches to families or individuals ("seatholders") as a principal means of raising income.
 This was especially common in the United States where churches lacked government support through mandatory tithing.
 This enforced and demonstrated social standing within a parish.

 Pew rental emerged as a source of controversy in the 1840s and 1850s, especially in the Church of England.
 The legal status of pew rents was, in many cases, questionable.
 Further, it exacerbated a problem with a lack of accommodation in churches that had been noted already in the 1810s, especially in London, and in particular by Richard Yates in his pamphlet The Church in Danger (1815) with his estimate of over 950,000 people who could not afford to worship in a parish church.
 St Philip's Clerkenwell, a Commissioners' church, was the first London church to break with pew rents.

 William James Conybeare commented on the pew system in his "Church Parties" article in the Edinburgh Review of 1853, stating that it was the Anglicans who had adopted the slogan "Equality within the House of God".
 The early 19th century Commissioners' churches were only required to offer 20% free seating.
 Attitudes changed from the 1840s, with the High Church party turning against paid pews.
 By the 1860s and 1870s that view had become quite orthodox, and was supported vocally by Frederic William Farrar.

 Many Anglo-Catholic parishes were founded at this time as "free and open churches" characterized by their lack of pew rentals.
-In mid-century reforms, pews were on occasion removed from English churches in order to discourage rental practices.
+In mid-century reforms, pews were on occasion removed from English churches to discourage rental practices.
 The Free and Open Church Association was founded in 1866 by Samuel Ralph Townshend Mayer.

+In popular culture

+"Take a pew" in Australia is a common invitation, as by a host to a visitor or guest, to take a seat.